Cozumel house rentals art

 Playa Azul

 The closest "developed" beach to town, Playa Azul is the typical Cozumel beach operation - restaurant, bar, tables and chairs on the sand, and a nice (but small) beach area.
-Kids playground.
+Swimming pool and a kids playground.
 Not much snorkeling material here, but there are jet skis, kayaks, and wind-surfers for rent.
+They've started charging an entrance fee, but it counts towards your food and drink.

 Located north of our houses next to the Playa Azul Hotel (but you can't use THEIR beach).
 Take a taxi.